Avian flu — What is it? Is there a vaccine?

 — Person with family residing close to Russia and Turkey...

 Dear Person with Family Residing Close to Russia and Turkey,

-According to the FDA's website, the current vaccine produced antibodies in 45 percent of individuals at a level sufficient to reduce the risk of getting H5N1.
-Additionally, researchers believe that even those with a lower level of antibodies could still receive some protection from H5N1.
-However, it is important to note that although researchers believe this vaccine would be protective in the case of an epidemic, it is impossible to test this in the absence of such an event.
-Also, keep in mind that if an epidemic is declared, it would take approximately 4 to 6 weeks to produce the vaccine since the vaccine supply is so limited.
+To protect against the bird flu, many people have sought out newly-developed vaccines.
+Currently, there’s only a vaccine for the H5N1 strain, but studies show the vaccine only produced antibodies in 45 percent of individuals at a level sufficient to reduce the risk of infection.
+Researchers believe that even those with a lower level of antibodies could still receive some protection from H5N1.
+However, it’s crucial to note that the H5N1 virus continually mutates, rendering many vaccine samples less effective at protecting humans from future flu outbreaks.
+Thus, it’s impossible to actually test if the current vaccine would be protective in the case of an epidemic, without first testing the exact strain which is causing the epidemic.
+Also, keep in mind that the existing supply of the vaccine is limited.
+As such, even if an epidemic is declared and the current vaccine is effective, it would take approximately four to six weeks for researchers to produce more of the vaccines for human consumption.